Broken Bones - What are the Causes and Risks of Broken Bones in the Nursing Home?

 The United States was home to at least 54 million senior citizens in 2019.
 Out of this number, at least 1.4 million seniors currently live inside nursing homes.
 Sadly, at least 3 million elderly people seek urgent emergency treatment services every year following life-threatening falls.
 Even more shocking is that 75% of seniors residing in nursing homes suffer falls, which can lead to broken bones.

 A recent report on the safety of seniors in nursing homes revealed that nursing home residents averaged 2.6 falls every year.
 Many of these falls cause severe injuries that require surgical procedures.
 Unfortunately, in 10 to 20% of cases involving injuries within nursing homes, the injury leads to a fatality.
-The report further revealed that more than 27% of accidents that lead to broken bones within nursing homes are due to underlying negligence, such as wet floors within common areas.
+The report further revealed that more than 27% of accidents that lead to broken bones within nursing homes are due to underlying negligence, and that could also be a potential sign of abuse in the nursing home.

 Causes of Broken Bones in Nursing Homes

 Various situations may lead to broken bones for seniors living in nursing homes.
 Physical abuse is among these risks.
-While nursing homes should do everything possible to provide a safe living environment for seniors, the unfortunate truth is that cases of physical abuse that lead to broken bones are prevalent.
+While nursing homes should do everything possible to provide a safe living environment for seniors, the unfortunate truth is that cases of physical abuse in nursing homes leading to broken bones are prevalent.

 Improper lifting, handling, and moving of seniors can contribute to broken bones as well.
 Sometimes, this may be an unconscious mistake without any harm intended.
 Indeed, human error is among the other most common issues that cause broken bones among seniors within nursing homes.
 Cluttered homes, wet surfaces, and other unsafe spaces within the nursing home can quickly become injury traps for seniors.